nour-allah-khaled/PaintBrush-JavaFX/README.md

-# PaintBrush-JavaFX
-A simple JavaFX-based paint application that allows users to draw, erase, and customize brush tools.

 # 🎨 Paint Brush – JavaFX Drawing App
 A modern, interactive desktop drawing application built using *JavaFX, enhanced with **JFoenix, **Ikonli, and custom **CSS styling.
 This project was developed as part of the **Software Testing track at ITI* to explore GUI development, user interaction, and Java OOP principles.